Skip to content

 coordinator Coordinator

-The Mosaic coordinator (if not specified, the default coordinator from Mosaic's coordinator() method will be used).
+The Mosaic coordinator.
+If not specified, the default coordinator from Mosaic's coordinator() method will be used.

 table string

 Required.
-The name of the data table.
+The data table name.

-x, y string
+y string

 category string | null